drkowal/lmabc/README.md

-The predominant strategy for linear regression with categorical covariates is *reference group encoding* (RGE), which parametrizes and estimates the regression coefficients relative to a pre-selected reference category.
+The predominant strategy for linear regression with categorical covariates is *reference group encoding* (RGE), which parametrizes and estimates the regression coefficients relative to a pre-selected reference category (this is equivalent to using $L-1$ dummy variables to encode a categorical variable with $L$ categories).
 For illustration, consider `race`, where the usual reference group is non-Hispanic White (NHW).
 This leads to several serious problems:

 1.  **Presentation bias**: RGE elevates a single group (e.g., NHW) above others.
 All other group-specific effects are presented relative to